binnes/TechZoneAutomation/docs/setup.md

 # Setup

 !!!Todo
-    This section is under construction
+    This section is under construction - need to split into sections covering install, creating BOM and then deploying BOM instead of single set of steps

 ## Setup and first deploy (multipass)